 I initially opted for the standalone cabin but had to move my dates due to COVID and was given the ‘Gruff‘ house.
-This is a good option if you want to be surrounded by nature but also feel reassured that other guests are nearby.
-You check yourself into the cabins using a pin-code by the door (a winning business model), and will find mostly everything you need in terms of utensils and supplies.
+This is a good option if you want to be surrounded by nature but also feel reassured that other, equally insane humans are nearby.
+You check yourself into the cabins using a pin-code by the door, and will find mostly everything you need in terms of utensils and supplies.

 There were also a few core recommendations for the surrounding area: the Spring Gardens Nursery for fresh groceries, the White Lion Pub and Kinsbrook winery.
-The do-er / experience junkie in me was already planning when and where I was going to fit each and every one of these in.
-And it was not long before a short stroll around the middle of nowhere reminded me that I wouldn’t be getting to any of them without GPS….
+The experience junkie in me was already planning when and where I was going to fit in each and every one of these.
+Luckily it was not long before a short stroll around the middle of nowhere reminded me that I wouldn’t be getting to any of them without GPS….
 Already the stress levels were rising.

-I decided that Friday was a write off phone-wise.
+I decided then and there that Friday was a write-off phone-wise.
 I’d been told to wear the wristbands on Saturday and Sunday anyway!
-So it was fine to get to know the surrounds for just one more technology-led afternoon.
-Besides this was about feeling relaxed at the end of the day, and that called for a few more hours of convenience (efficiency) and dopamine.
+So it was fine to get to know the surrounding area for just one more technology-laden afternoon.
+Besides this was about feeling relaxed at the end of the day, and that called for a few more hours of being plugged-into convenience, efficiency and dopamine.

-I was so keen to start inhaling my saving grace that just how much the uniquely divine scent still carries and turns some heads, actually slipped my mind.
-Having been approached by a smoker at the next table and asked to put it out, the not so subtly selfish activist in me couldn’t help pointing out that his cigarettes both smelled and did far worse.
-I was not using any tobacco or nicotine and these were obviously completely legal THC-free, non-psychoactive CBD buds.
+I was so keen to start inhaling my saving grace that just how much the uniquely divine scent still carries and turns some heads had slipped my mind.
+Having been approached by a smoker at the next table and asked to put it out, the not so subtly selfish activist in me couldn’t help pointing out that his cigarettes both smelled and did far worse; I was not using any tobacco or nicotine and these were completely legal THC-free, non-psychoactive CBD buds.

 A few puffs of the medicine stick later and the trouble was soon solved (was he silent, or was he silenced).
-It transpired that he was the owner, and had a few hypocritical stories himself.
-Upon asking where I was staying, the peace was once again disrupted; “So you’re telling me you’re staying in a Yurt built by a Yoghurt blender – and how much is that?”
+It transpired that he was the owner of the restaurant, and had a few interesting stories to share himself.
+Upon asking where I was staying, the peace was disrupted once more; “So you’re telling me you’re staying in a Yurt built by a Yoghurt blender – and how much is that?”

 I still don’t know where the yoghurt blender reference came from (didn’t ask) but the Glamping element was not completely lost on me.
 Just as a side note – I did have a Nightkey discount code and also got a generous voucher from Greenwich.
 But when he showed me the little patch of grass located on the hotel balcony and told me I could stay in a cabin he’d build there, completely phone-free, I failed to see the point.

-Having had my hangry animal quashed by a happy and full belly, I was willing to contemplate this a little further.
-How strange for it to now be a novelty to be able to pay more for less.
+However it is strange that we often seek to pay more for less.
 This was encapsulated by a book and philosophy that frequently reared its rustic head – wabi sabi.
-I couldn’t decide whether this was a garish middle-class glamorisation of fashionable poverty, or an earnest return to presence, humility and grace in simplicity.
+I couldn’t decide whether this was a garish bourgeoisie glamorisation of fashionable poverty, or an earnest return to presence, humility and simplicity.

 A Solitary Saturday

-While the lack of 5 minute intermissions had helped me to complete a book in peace, I did notice that exploring foreign territory felt marginally less safe sans handheld device.
-People often comment on feeling naked without their phones and I was feeling slightly less secure and connected without mine.
-But the cabins were beyond beautiful and I enjoyed lighting log fires, eating good food, thinking, meditating, reading, and felt incredibly lucky and grateful.
-Until Sunday (!).
+While the lack of 5 minute intermissions had helped me to complete a book in peace, I did notice that exploring foreign territory felt slightly less secure without a handheld device.
+People often comment on feeling naked without their phones and I was feeling slightly less covered and connected without mine.
+But the cabins were beyond beautiful and I enjoyed lighting log fires, eating good food, thinking, meditating, reading, and feeling grateful.

 The Sunday Scaries

 This was not what I expected.
 I’m very good in my own company and can happily pass up people and events in favour of time alone.
 But being left with the only option of admiring nature from a safe and comfortable distance was starting to make me restless.
-In-house literature like ‘Do Nothing’ started to seem irritating and ironically out of touch.
-And I hadn’t noticeably ‘achieved’ the spiritual awakenings and epiphanies I’d come for (god knows why I keep pursuing these things).
+In-house literature like ‘Do Nothing’ started to seem irritating and ironic.
+And I hadn’t noticeably ‘achieved’ the spiritual awakenings and epiphanies you’re meant to get.

-I was beginning to think that the re-examined life was not worth living.
-Counting down the hours until my release while imagining the cocktails and constructive post-lockdown destruction I had planned.
-Counter-intuitively, it had made me appreciate how eventful, spontaneous, connected and stimulating life is, thanks in large part – to technology.
+I was beginning to feel that the re-examined life was not worth living, and began counting down the hours until my release, while imagining the cocktails and constructive post-lockdown destruction I had planned.
+Counter-intuitively, it had made me appreciate how eventful, spontaneous, connected and stimulating ‘normal’ life is, thanks in large part – to technology.
 Without which, guided meditations and podcasts are also a thing of the past…

 Like the crack addict justifying her next fix, I was torn between two perspectives.
-Was I a rampant, fast paced, consumption monster, or did I have a new found appreciation for some of the opportunity and excitement that exists?
-As I picked up the sulfate-free, paraben-free, organic, handmade shower gel and opened the beautiful individually wrapped sustainable bamboo loo rolls… I wondered who was really going mad.
+Was I a rampant, fast-paced, consumption monster, or did I have a new found appreciation for some of the opportunity and excitement that exists?
+As I picked up the sulfate-free, paraben-free, organic, handmade shower gel, and opened the beautiful, individually wrapped sustainable bamboo loo rolls – I wondered who was really mad.

 As with cosmetics, the selling point is now about what’s been artfully taken away – in a form that brings a little bit of the past back into the future.
 But it’s also a faux nostalgia that feels both painfully and wonderfully as though it’s all a little too late, and there is no going back now.

 I then vaguely remember blabbering on about feeling happy to have my phone back and how it’s not about what we use but how and why we use it… After-all, there’s only so much extra free time you can fill with grinding coffee and opening deluxe loo roll.
-And surely the space and choice to fill it with something else – whether that be something more meaningful, creative, fun or simply just a little distracting is a good thing when done ‘right’?
+And surely the space and choice to fill it with something else – whether that be something more meaningful, creative, fun or simply just a little distracting can be a good thing, especially when it’s done ‘right’?